 Under the Articles of Association, the Board of Directors of BE Group must consist of at least three and no more than ten Board members elected by the Annual General Meeting for a term that lasts until the end of the next Annual General Meeting.
-Over the year, the Board of Directors of the Company consisted of five members elected by the 2020 Annual General Meeting; Jörgen Zahlin (Chairman), Carina Andersson, Lars Olof Nilsson, Mats O Paulsson and Petter Stillström, as well as employee representative Mikael Törnros.
-Please refer to the Annual Report for a more detailed presentation of the Board members.
+Over the year, the Board of Directors of the Company consisted of five members elected by the 2021 Annual General Meeting: Jörgen Zahlin (Chairman), Carina Andersson, Lars Olof Nilsson, Mats O Paulsson and Petter Stillström.
+Please refer to the Company Report and www.begroup.com for a more detailed presentation of the Board members.
 All members are independent in relation to BE Group and executive management.
-With the exception of Petter Stillström, all Board members are considered independent in relation to BE Group owners.
+With the exception of Petter Stillström, all Board members are considered independent in relation to BE Group's principal owners.
 From Group Management, the President and the CFO normally attend Board meetings and report on the Group's development.
 Apart from the members of the Board of Directors, other officers of BE Group and external parties participated in Board meetings to present reports on particular issues.
-The Company's CFO served as the secretary of the Board in 2020.
+The Company's CFO served as the secretary of the Board in 2021.